-Timing of ordinary council meetings
+Timing of ordinary Council meetings

-3.1 The council shall, by resolution, set the frequency, time, date and place of its ordinary meetings.
+3.1 The Council shall, by resolution, set the frequency, time, date and place of its ordinary meetings.

-Note: Under section 365 of the Act, Councils are required to meet at least 10 times each year, each time in a different month unless the Minister for Local Government has approved a reduction in the number of times that a council is required to meet each year under section 365A.
+Note: Under section 365 of the Act, Council is required to meet at least 10 times each year, each time in a different month unless the Minister for Local Government has approved a reduction in the number of times that a Council is required to meet each year under section 365A.

-3.2 In addition to the meeting cycle adopted, the council may resolve to hold additional meetings as considered necessary.
+3.2 In addition to the meeting cycle adopted, the Council may resolve to hold additional meetings as considered necessary.

-- 3.3 Additional meetings of the council convened by resolution of the council are subject to the three days' notice rule and must also be advertised in accordance with clause 3.4 of this Code of Meeting Practice. - 3.4 Generally, the council will recess during school holiday periods. - 3.5 Council meetings will generally commence at 6.30pm, but this commencement time may vary for particular meetings if the council so resolves. - 3.6 Public notice will be given as to the time of the meeting.
-However, the meeting schedule may be amended by the mayor, general manager, or resolution of Council if circumstances necessitate.
+- 3.3 Additional meetings of the Council convened by resolution of the Council are subject to the three (3) days' notice rule and must also be advertised in accordance with clause 3.9. - 3.4 Generally, the Council will recess during school holiday periods. - 3.5 Council meetings will generally commence at 6.30pm, but this commencement time may vary for particular meetings if the Council so resolves. - 3.6 Public notice will be given as to the time of the meeting.
+However, the meeting schedule may be amended by the Mayor, General Manager, or resolution of Council if circumstances necessitate.
 Such circumstances would include public holidays, the Local Government Conference, or decisions to revise meeting times, etc. Public notification must be given prior to altering the meeting schedule, time or venue.